Diabetes Prevention Program

 • Not be pregnant

-• Had a blood test result in the prediabetes range within the past year (includes any of these tests and results):
+• Have a blood test result in the prediabetes range within the past year (includes any of these tests and results):

 • Hemoglobin A1C: 5.7%–6.4%